 All of the leadership is concerned with cycle times down to the hour.
 Saving a whole day is celebrated as a huge accomplishment.

 We are constantly working to increase productivity between departments.
 Install ops and Inspections/Permitting work really hard to communicate efficiently with each other to get customers moving through our processes quickly.

 I see our company putting resources into the areas where we see problems and taking the time to problem solve – our goal is to reduce cycle times everywhere!

-We’ve implemented individual and team sprints over the last few months and meet together to go over what worked/what didn’t after each one.
-It’s been helpful to evaluate personal projects and hear from team members on how to streamline things where possible for the next sprint.
+We have implemented individual and team sprints over the last few months and meet together to go over what worked and what did not after each one.
+It has been helpful to evaluate personal projects and hear from team members on how to streamline things where possible for the next sprint.

 In the design department I see a growth in how fast we approach projects with new hotkeys, shortcuts, and code to be able to complete tasks faster and accelerate the rate we complete designs and permit packs.